 The plenary meeting was held in two sessions.
 The first session was held from 3 to 7 October 2011 in Nairobi.
 The second session of the plenary was hosted by UNEP, in collaboration with UNESCO, FAO and UNDP, in Panama City from 16 to 21 April 2012.
 There, many of the modalities and institutional arrangements for the Platform were finalised and 94 Governments adopted a resolution establishing the Platform as an independent intergovernmental body.

 The first meeting of the Platform's Plenary (IPBES-1) was held in Bonn, Germany from 21 to 26 January 2013, hosted by the Government of Germany.
 The final outcome document of this session is available as IPBES/1/12, which includes decisions on the next steps for the development of an initial work programme, the status of contributions and initial budget for the Platform for 2012, the IPBES administrative and institutional arrangements, and the procedure for receiving and prioritizing requests put to the Platform.
 In addition the report includes the updated rules of procedure for the plenary of the Platform.

-The intersessionnal process towards the second session of the Platform's plenary (IPBES-2), which might be held in December 2013, is contained in decision IPBES/1/2.
+The intersessionnal process towards the second session of the Platform's plenary (IPBES-2), is contained in decision IPBES/1/2.
 More on the intersessional process here.

 The second session of the Platform's Plenary (IPBES-2) was held in Antalya, Turkey, on 9 - 14 December 2013, hosted by the Government of Turkey.